Professional Development InitiativesRelicensure Seminars

 - Confirmation of attendance is provided by Saint Mary’s.

-- One or three grad credit options are available in independent study format.
+- One grad credit option is available in independent study format.

 - For seminar descriptions please visit the GPDE Course Catalog

 - *Our Cultural Competency relicensure session does not cover the full 8-hours “expectation” that the state suggests as a minimum.
 Our offering is designed to meet 2-hours toward the Cultural Competency requirement.
 We do not claim to fulfill the complete expectation.
 Please check with your relicensure committee or PELSB for details on your specific license renewal requirements.